ibm-cloud-docs/discovery-data/backup.md

 ### Backing up
 {: #backingup}

-  1. Back up IBM Cloud Pak for Data, if required.
-See [Backup and restore](https://www.ibm.com/support/knowledgecenter/en/SSQNUZ_2.1.0/com.ibm.icpdata.doc/zen/admin/backup_restore.html) for more information.
-  1. Ensure that the {{site.data.keyword.discovery-data_short}} instance being backed up does not have any incoming requests and that there are no outstanding in-flight requests.
+Changes to the data stored in {{site.data.keyword.discovery-data_long}} during a backup can cause the backup to become corrupt and unusable (for example, adding documents to a collection).

+No in-flight requests are permitted during the backup period.
+However, as read-only operations, queries are permitted during the backup period.
+{: tip}

-     **Note:** For the purposes of the procedures described in this topic, a request is a current action being perfomed by Watson Discovery.
-Actions perfomed by Watson Discovery include:
+A request is a current action being performed by {{site.data.keyword.discovery-data_long}}.
+Actions performed by {{site.data.keyword.discovery-data_short}} include:
   -  Performing a source crawl (scheduled or unscheduled)
   -  Ingesting documents
   -  Training a trained query model

+  1. Back up IBM Cloud Pak for Data, if required.
+See [Backup and restore](https://www.ibm.com/support/knowledgecenter/en/SSQNUZ_2.1.0/com.ibm.icpdata.doc/zen/admin/backup_restore.html){: external} for more information.
+  1. Ensure that the {{site.data.keyword.discovery-data_short}} instance being backed up meets the following requirements:
+     - There are no incoming requests to the instance.
+     - Any in-flight requests to the instance have been handled.
   1. Copy the data from the data service to the matching service on the new pod.
   1. Clean or groom the data, as necessary.